Workers at Bend's Crux Fermentation Project brewpub file federal petition seeking to unionize - KTVZ

 A spokesman for the unionizing move said the effort has since expanded from the "front of the house" bartenders and bussers to now include back of the house employees, which include the dishwashers and cooks, a total of about 20 workers.
 The effort does not involve those who make the beer at the Crux brewery, only the restaurant.

-Crux was founded in 2012 by former Deschutes Brewery brewmaster Larry Sidor.
+Crux was founded in 2012 by former Deschutes Brewery brewmaster Larry Sidor, the Northwest Labor Press reported.
 Along with its taphouse, the company distributes its beers across Oregon and Washington and in parts of Idaho and California.

 NLRB records show Crux has retained the law firm Fisher Phillips, which says it helps businesses maintain their “union-free status” and manage “the challenges that come with a unionized workforce."

+Meanwhile, Stewart shared an announcement Sidor made Friday to employees that he will be “stepping down from my minute-to-minute duties at Crux” at the end of the June, noting he turned 72 this year and that after nearly 50 years in the brewing business, “it’s time for the next chapter in my life.”

+Sidor also noted that Crux celebrates its 10th anniversary in June and said Cam O’Connor will lead the business as managing director/brewmaster.

-NewsChannel 21's Kelsey McGee is speaking with a spokesman for the unionizing effort and with Crux part-owner Sidor.
+NewsChannel 21's Kelsey McGee is speaking with Stewart and also working to speak with Sidor or another Crux representative.
 Her report will be on NewsChannel 21 at Five.

 Below you can see the latest filing with the NLRB by a lawyer assisting in the unionizing effort, as they respond to the employer's earlier filing: